enkodellc/blazorboilerplate/README.md

  - Error Log to Database with Serilog & SQL.
 Thanks [np-at](https://github.com/np-at)

 ## Road map / Possible future features in no particular order
-- Multi-Tenant - This is most likely the next major revision.
+- Multi-Tenant - This is most likely the next major revision 0.9.0 - *restructure* branch.
 Looks like it might be in place by end of April.
-- Caching speed review possible optimizations for Blazor
+- Caching / speed improvement?
+Review possible optimizations for Blazor to make sure BB is running as efficient as can be.
-- Create a Nuget Package Template
+- Create a Nuget Packages Template.
+There has been several request for BB to be broken into packages.
+I unfortunately do not have the resources to this at this time.
+There is discussions with some of the contributors to do a professional version.
 - Possibly switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster just my opinion.
 I like SQL code, less automagic code with more control.
 Just my style.
-- Localization - Looking for any contributors who have some expertise in this
+- Localization - Looking for any contributors who have some expertise in this.
+Previw 4 is tentative for .resx support.
 - Branch for [PWA  (Progressive Web App)](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-preview-2-release-now-available/) for testing & possible implementation

 ## License